AristotleRazak/s-processor-school-management-system/usage_guide.md

 ---

 ## How to Give Exams Remarks using AI
+## OPTION 1
+1. Click on SCHOOL EXAMINATION
+2. Click on GENERATE AI REMARKS
+3. Select the target class you wish to make students remarks

+## OPTION 2
 1. Click on SCHOOL EXAMINATION
 2. Click on MAKE SCHOOL EXAMS
 3. Click on MAKE PER CLASS